stop-overpopulation.org - Life could be so good if there'd be fewer of us ...

 Then spy out the USB communication to the device with the same ID inside M$ Windoze, with the on-board

 driver installed.
-The device must be switched there too, and you want to log that moment.
+The device has to be mode-switched there too, and you want to log that moment.

 Please post any improvements, new device information and/or bug reports to the ModeSwitchForum !